When Website Traffic Is Up and Leads Are Down

-Your content isn't compelling enough.
+- Your content isn't compelling enough.

 If those visitors don’t deem your content worth their “cash,” then they may leave your site without ever converting.
 So what’s to blame for your content not being up to snuff?

-1. Your lead conversion offers may not be relevant to where your visitors are in the funnel or buyer’s journey.
+1. Your lead conversion offers may not be relevant to where your visitors are in the funnel or Buyer’s Journey.

-To ensure you’re getting the most bang for your awareness content buck, double check that you have a piece of consideration-focused content that serves as a reasonable follow-up for each offer.
+To ensure you’re getting the most bang for your awareness content buck, double-check that you have a piece of consideration-focused content that serves as a reasonable follow-up for each offer.
 By definition, that consideration content should provide information about specific solutions to the high-level problem or opportunity the awareness piece discussed.

 How to fix it: Make sure you have awareness, consideration, and decision stage content for each of your buyer personas.

 2. Your content is attracting people who aren’t ready to buy yet.

 Many websites lack lead conversion opportunities outside of “contact us” or “request a demo.”

 This means that if folks came to your site because a blog posted to social media caught their eye or because they heard the name of your business somewhere before, they have no options for contacting you other than speaking to a sales rep.

 And you know what?
 Chances are, that’s pretty close to the last thing they want right now.